iwytsang/kickstarter-analysis/README.md

 Another conclusion is that there were no canceled plays at all.

 - What are some limitations of this dataset?
-The limitations of this particular dataset of both "outcomes based on launch date" and "outcomes based on goals" is that we are not finding measures of central tendency.
-We don't get a sense of how the data is distributed when it comes to theater/play campaigns vs. campaigns of other types, ie. what is the average goal amount
+The limitations of this particular dataset is we don't know why things were successful or failed or canceled.

 - What are some other possible tables and/or graphs that we could create?
 Other tables or graphs that could be created include the histogram.